squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 This query takes the result of "aggr_weather_metrics" and orders by a column called "ordering".

-:::info
+:::note

 A few things to note here about the `weather_by_time.sql` model:

 1. In this query, we are selecting all columns except the "ordering" column, which is what we use in the "ORDER BY" clause instead.
-2. The **ref** function only exists for federate models to reference other models (which can be dbviews or other federate models).
+2. The **ref** function exists for federate models to reference other models (i.e., dbviews, seeds, or other federate models).
 In this example, the model depends on running the results from `aggr_weather_metrics.sql` first.
-Squirrels takes care of model execution order for you.
+Squirrels takes care of the order of model execution for you.
 3. The first line where we set "dim_col" is repeated in `aggr_weather_metrics.sql` as well.
-This can be avoided either by using [Jinja's include/import], or by using the `context.py` file which will be discussed later in the tutorial.
+This can be avoided either by using [Jinja's include/import], or by using the [context.py] file which will be shown later in the tutorial.

 :::